 Please note that many of the items in this Statement incorporate by reference other documents that contain more detailed information than is provided in this Statement.
 These documents include the Prospectus relating to the Offer, which is attached to this Statement as Annex A and incorporated herein by reference, and Motor Cargo's Solicitation/Recommendation Statement on Schedule 14D-9, as amended (the "Schedule 14D-9"), which is attached to this Statement as Annex B and incorporated herein by reference.
-The Prospectus and the Schedule 14D-9 contain important additional information about Union Pacific, Motor Cargo and Merger Subsidiary, including financial information about Union preceding the Merger and the effect of those transactions on Union Pacific, Motor Cargo and Merger Subsidiary.
+The Prospectus and the Schedule 14D-9 contain important additional information about Union Pacific, Motor Cargo and Merger Subsidiary, including financial information about Union Pacific and Motor Cargo, the background of the transactions preceding the Merger and the effect of those transactions on Union Pacific, Motor Cargo and Merger Subsidiary.